paylogic/developer.paylogic.com/content/articles/prefill-registration.rst

     # encode the data using base64 and urlsafe
     encoded = urlsafe_b64encode(compressed_data)

-The compression is performed using the :code:`zlib` standard python module.
-The default level of compression has the value of 6.

 PHP
 ~~~~~~~

+The compression is done using the `gzcompress <http://php.net/manual/en/function.gzcompress.php>`_
+method.
+The level of compression that should be used is 6.
+Data encoding is
+performed using base64 as specified in `RFC 3548 <http://tools.ietf.org/html/rfc3548.html>`_

 .. code:: php